amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 # What is a RESTful API?

 REST stands for Representational State Transfer.
 It is an architecture that allows `client-server` communication through a uniform interface.
-They are also `stateless`, `cachable` and has property called `idempotence`.
-It means that the side effect of identical requests have the same effect as the same single request.
+REST is `stateless`, `cachable` and has property called `idempotence`.
+It means that the side effect of identical requests have the same side-effect as a single request.

 HTTP RESTful API's are compose of: